todthomson/todthomson.github.io/_posts/2015-01-11-jekyll-on-windows.md

 It's designed to generate a static site.

 2. _Must be able to host for free._<br />
-You can host for free on _GitHub Pages_.
+You can host for free on GitHub Pages.

 3. _Must allow me to design (or modify) my own theme._<br />
 There are [themes](http://jekyllthemes.org) that you can easily modify to suit your requirements.